-The lecture will focus on key exhibitions in Croatia during the interwar period, with the history of Croatian modern art being interpreted through the history of these exhibitions.
-Particular attention will be directed toward the principal exhibition spaces in Zagreb: the Art Pavillion as a central representative space for larger solo and group shows, and the Ullrich Gallery, a smaller privately-owned gallery, which hosted some of the most important exhibitions of that period.
-The main characteristics of the Spring Salon (1916–1928), the most important exhibition manifestation in Croatia during that era, will be presented, and particularly the exhibitions that were crucial for the promotion of new artistic trends from expressionism to various forms of neo-realism.
-The exhibitions of the Association of Artists Zemlja, with their broadly designed artistic approach and clearly ideological orientation offering responses to key contemporory social problems, will also be analysed.
-In the conclusion, a short comparative analysis with conditions in Slovenia will be presented along with certain significant exhibitions of Slovenian artists in Croatia.
+The lecture focuses on key exhibitions in Croatia during the interwar period, with the history of Croatian modern art being interpreted through the history of these exhibitions.
+Particular attention is directed toward the principal exhibition spaces in Zagreb: the Art Pavillion as a central representative space for larger solo and group shows, and the Ullrich Gallery, a smaller privately-owned gallery, which hosted some of the most important exhibitions of that period.
+The main characteristics of the Spring Salon (1916–1928), the most important exhibition manifestation in Croatia during that era, are presented, and particularly the exhibitions that were crucial for the promotion of new artistic trends from expressionism to various forms of neo-realism.
+The exhibitions of the Association of Artists Zemlja, with their broadly designed artistic approach and clearly ideological orientation offering responses to key contemporory social problems, are also analysed.
+In the conclusion, a short comparative analysis with conditions in Slovenia is presented along with certain significant exhibitions of Slovenian artists in Croatia.

-The lecture will be held in Croatian.
-This lecture is part of the seminar Art Exhibiting in Slovenia, from the Early 19th Century to Today, organized by: Department of Art History of the Faculty of Arts, University of Ljubljana and Igor Zabel Association.
+The lecture is held in Croatian and is part of the seminar Art Exhibiting in Slovenia, from the Early 19th Century to Today, organized by: Department of Art History of the Faculty of Arts, University of Ljubljana and Igor Zabel Association.